2014/2015 Tax Statements

 This information has been prepared by Charter Hall Funds Management Limited ABN 31 082 991 786; AFSL 262861 (‘CHFML’) for information purposes only.
 This website is not an offer to sell or a solicitation or an offer to subscribe or purchase or a recommendation of any securities referred to herein and the information has not taken into account any potential investors' personal objectives, financial situation or needs.
 Before investing, you should consider your own objectives, financial situation and needs or you should obtain financial, legal and/or taxation advice.

 CHFML does not receive fees in respect of the general financial product advice it may provide, however they will receive fees for operating the schemes of which it is the responsible entity (‘Schemes’) which, in accordance with the Schemes' Constitutions, are calculated by reference to the value of the assets of the Schemes.
 Entities within the Charter Hall Group may also receive fees for managing the assets of, and providing resources to the Schemes.
 For more detail on fees, see our latest annual report.
 To contact us, call 1300 365 585 (local call cost).

 - Quarterly Reports

 - Financial Reports

 - Downloads & Forms

 Registry (fund administration) - Boardroom

-For enquiries regarding your personal holding in a fund.
-This includes account balances, unit price and distribution enquiries, requesting a statement, changing contact details and assistance with investor online facilities.
-Please have your investor number (as shown on your distribution statements) ready to quote.
+For enquiries regarding your personal holding in a fund, including account balance, distribution payment, statements, contact details and InvestorServe.
+Have your investor number (shown on your distribution statements) ready to quote.

 Charter Hall (manager)

-For enquiries regarding the management of a fund.
-This includes a funds performance, strategic direction, property portfolio holding and new investment opportunities.
+For enquiries regarding the management of a fund, including performance, strategic direction, property portfolio and new investment opportunities.